SEI-08-Bahrain/fly.io_deployment/README.md

 5. **Launch your server**

-   Navigate to the directory where you `server.js` is located and run the following command:
+   Navigate to the directory where your `server.js` is located and run the following command:

    ```bash
    flynctl launch